ROODAY/Kakashi/README.md

 for splitting audio, do split by beat first then group by time (number of groups = total length in seconds / length of interval) do numpy split another method is split raw data by time step another is by frame (do fast frame calculation)

+figure out how the coordinates are set for videopose and double data by flipping